kimenyu/alx-airbnb-database/database-script-0x01/README.md

 This file contains SQL statements to:
 1. Create tables for entities: User, Property, Booking, Payment, Review, and Message.
 2. Define relationships between entities using primary and foreign keys.
-3. Apply constraints to ensure data integrity (e.g., rating between 1-5, unique email addresses).
+3. Apply constraints to ensure data integrity
 4. Add indexes to frequently queried columns like `email`, `property_id`, and `booking_id`.

 ---